OSGeo/gdal/doc/source/drivers/vector/miramon.rst

 The attributes of the MiraMon feature are stored in an associated *.dbf*.
 If a classical DBF IV table could not be used (too many fields or records, large text fields, etc) a file type called extended DBF is used.
 This is an improvement of dBASE IV DBF files.
-The specification of this format can be found in this file.

 The specification of this format can be found in `this file
 <https://www.miramon.cat/new_note/usa/notes/DBF_estesa.pdf>`__.

 Note that extended *.dbf* files cannot be opened with Excel or